civicrm/civicrm-buildkit/nix/README.md

 Given that you have several pieces of software (e.g. PHP + MySQL + Redis), the *launcher* or *process manager* is responsible for starting and stopping processes. `bknix` works with a few launchers:

-* `loco run`: [Loco](https://github.com/totten/loco) runs local processes in the foreground.
+* `loco run` / `loco start`: [Loco](https://github.com/totten/loco) runs local processes in the foreground.
 This is useful for local development.
   It can be configured by editing the YAML file ([loco.yml](../.loco/loco.yml)), by setting environment variables (`HTTPD_PORT` et al), and/or by editing the [configuration templates](../.loco/config).
 * `systemd`: This is the most common process manager on Linux hosts.
-This is useful for CI nodes.
+This is useful for long-running nodes.
 The `loco.yml` can be exported to systemd notation manually (via `loco export`) or automatically (as part of `install-ci.sh`).

 ## Usage